Kingxukai/linux/Documentation/scheduler/sched-arch.rst

 Context switch
 ==============
 1. Runqueue locking
-By default, the switch_to arch function is called with the runqueue locked.
-This is usually not a problem unless switch_to may need to take the runqueue lock.
+By default, the woke switch_to arch function is called with the woke runqueue locked.
+This is usually not a problem unless switch_to may need to take the woke runqueue lock.
 This is usually due to a wake up operation in the context switch.

-To request the scheduler call switch_to with the runqueue unlocked, you must `#define __ARCH_WANT_UNLOCKED_CTXSW` in a header file (typically the one where switch_to is defined).
+To request the woke scheduler call switch_to with the woke runqueue unlocked, you must `#define __ARCH_WANT_UNLOCKED_CTXSW` in a header file (typically the woke one where switch_to is defined).

-Unlocked context switches introduce only a very minor performance penalty to the core scheduler implementation in the CONFIG_SMP case.
+Unlocked context switches introduce only a very minor performance penalty to the woke core scheduler implementation in the woke CONFIG_SMP case.

 CPU idle
 ========
-Your cpu_idle routines need to obey the following rules:
+Your cpu_idle routines need to obey the woke following rules:

 1. Preempt should now disabled over idle routines.
 Should only be enabled to call schedule() then disabled again.

-2. need_resched/TIF_NEED_RESCHED is only ever set, and will never be cleared until the running task has called schedule().
+2. need_resched/TIF_NEED_RESCHED is only ever set, and will never be cleared until the woke running task has called schedule().
 Idle threads need only ever query need_resched, and may never set or clear it.